himanshithakkar13/DEEP_LEARNING_GUVI/README.md

 # DEEP_LEARNING_GUVI

-This repository contains al the codes of machine learning algorithm from scratch.
+This repository contains codes of machine learning algorithm from scratch.